jakobhviid/Kerberos-Server-Docker/README.md

 # How to use
-This docker-compose file show the deployment of the container As can be seed 'network_mode' has been set to "host".
+This docker-compose file show the deployment of the container As can be seen 'network_mode' has been set to "host".
 This is required for the kerberos server to function properly.
 This is a mode which only works on linux machines

 ```
 version: "3"